-Important: Please make sure you download the correct architecture for your distribution. i686 is for 32-bit operating systems. x64 is for 64-bit systems (also known as x86\64 or amd64).
+Important: Please make sure you download the correct architecture for your distribution. i686 is for 32-bit operating systems. x64 is for 64-bit systems (also known as x86_64 or amd64).

 PaperCut NG is supplied as a self-extracting and self-installing archive.
-The installation is done under the rights of the newly created papercut and temporary root access will be required for part of the install.
+The installation is performed as the newly created papercut user and will install to that user's home directory.
+Temporary root access will be required for part of the install.
 Please have the root password or sudo password handy.
-(Administrators who are after a detailed explanation of the install process should also consult the background information in Chapter 22, PaperCut NG on Linux).
+For more detail about the install process including installing to a different location, see Chapter 24, PaperCut NG on Linux.

-Log on as the newly created papercut user and download and execute the installer:
+Log on as the newly created papercut user and download and execute the installer.
+The file may be executed from any directory.